zumasys/docs/site/smartsuite/release-notes/2021-april/README.md

 <PageHeader />

+## Employee spotlight

+Please welcome the newest member of our team
+**Shoshana Sokolin**
+picture place holder
+Officially joining the TCS development team as a Junior Developer at the beginning of April.
+As a recent honors student graduate from Touro College, Shoshana is excited to learn and contribute to our product line.
+She and her husband live in Baltimore, Maryland and she works remotely from her home office.

 For detailed information about each update including training materials [click here](https://training.total-computing.com/dwkb/tech-update/)

 ## Point-of-Sale

 * Added Color and Size description to customers e-mailed receipts
-* Added enchancement to receipt printing to show the late fee Fee Terms and Conditions
+* Added enhancement to receipt printing to show the late fee Fee Terms and Conditions

 ## General Merchandise